Angelina Weld Grimké: Life and career

 Angelina's uncle, Francis J. Grimké, graduated from Lincoln University (Pennsylvania) and Princeton Theological Seminary.
 He became a Presbyterian minister in Washington, D.C.
 He married Charlotte Forten, from a prominent and abolitionist family of color in Philadelphia, Pennsylvania.
 She became known as an abolitionist and diarist.

-From the ages of 14 to 18, Angelina lived with her aunt and uncle, Charlotte and Francis, in Washington, D.C., and attended school there.
+From the ages of 14 to 18, Angelina lived with her aunt and uncle, Charlotte and Francis, in Washington, D.C., and attended school there before enrolling in the preparatory academy attached to Carleton College in Northfield, Minnesota from 1895 to 1897.
 During this period, her father was serving as U.S. consul (1894 and 1898) to the Dominican Republic.
 Indicating the significance of her father's consulship in her life, Angelina later recalled, "it was thought best not to take me down to [Santo Domingo] but so often and so vivid have I had the scene and life described that I seem to have been there too."

 Angelina Grimké attended the Boston Normal School of Gymnastics, which later became the Department of Hygiene of Wellesley College.
 After graduating, she and her father moved to Washington, D.C., to be with his brother Francis and family.

 In 1902, Grimké began teaching English at the Armstrong Manual Training School, a black school in the segregated system of the capital.
 In 1916 she moved to a teaching position at the Dunbar High School for black students, renowned for its academic excellence.
 One of her pupils was the future poet and playwright May Miller.
 During the summers, Grimké frequently took classes at Harvard University, where her father had attended law school.

 On July 11, 1911, Grimké was a passenger in a train wreck at Bridgeport, Connecticut, which she survived with a back injury that never fully healed.
 After her father took ill in 1928, she tended to him until his death in 1930.
 Afterward, she left Washington, D.C., for New York City.
 She lived a quiet retirement as a semi-recluse in an apartment on the Upper West Side.
 She died in 1958.